texfaq/texfaq.github.io/FAQ-struttab.md

 ---

-(La)TeX mechanisms for maintaining the space between lines (the ''_leading_'') rely on TeX's paragraph builder, which compares the shape of consecutive lines and adjusts the space between them.
+(La)TeX mechanisms for maintaining the space between lines (the "_leading_") rely on TeX's paragraph builder, which compares the shape of consecutive lines and adjusts the space between them.

 These mechanisms can't work in exactly the same way when (La)TeX is